 - Close the doors to rooms and spaces that are not to be included.

-Before starting to scan, you should follow a normal walking path through the space and mark the scanning positions with tape in a grid like pattern 1.5 to 2.5 m (5 to 8 ft) apart and 0.6 m (2ft) from walls, doors and objects.
+Before starting to scan, you should follow a normal walking path through the space.
+As an option you can mark the scanning positions with tape in a grid like pattern 1.5 to 2.5 m (5 to 8 ft) apart and 0.6 m (2ft) from walls, doors and objects.
 This will ensure a clean line of sight and capturing the entire space without distortions, slices, and warps.

 - Mark positions at natural points of interest within the space (i.e. at a workstation, desk, or machinery).